z-shell/docs/wiki/zi/01-introduction/Introduction.md

 tracking (so `zi load …`, not `zi light …`).
 Tracking causes a slight slowdown, however, this doesn’t influence Zsh startup time when using Turbo mode.

-**See also Wiki on [multiple prompts](/Multiple-prompts/).** It contains a more real-world examples of a multi-prompt setup, which is being close to what the author uses in his own setup.
+**See also: [multiple prompts](Multiple-prompts).** It contains a more real-world examples of a multi-prompt setup, which is being close to what the author uses in his setup.